Werpherp/PCLU/README.md

 3.4 motors axle system

-the large motor are connected to an axle in the rear, which allow the car to run faster and the medium motor is connected to the steering system in front.
+The large motor are connected to an axle in the rear, which allow the car to run faster and the medium motor is connected to the steering system in front.
 This allows our wheels to support the weight of the robot.
 This axle is important for the car to move forward and backwards and ensuring a smooth turn in curves.
 It improves the stability of our vehicle, which is important for tight corners.

 3.5 Rack and pinion system